 Moreover, microservices architecture improves resilience: if one service fails, it doesn’t bring down the entire bank system.
 That means higher availability and reliability for customers.

-Cloud-native banking reduces infrastructure overhead, cloud providers offer pay-as-you-go models; banks pay for what they use, scaling resources dynamically.
-This drastically reduces cost of deployment, maintenance, and updates in the long run.
+Cloud-native banking reduces infrastructure overhead; cloud providers offer pay-as-you-go models; banks pay for what they use, scaling resources dynamically.
+This drastically reduces the cost of deployment, maintenance, and updates in the long run.

 Additionally, the modular architecture allows banks to adopt only required components, avoiding bloated systems and reducing waste.